Welcome to the NERDS side! 🤓

 3) What we expect from you, what you can expect from us

-- We provide a social space including an initial meeting between all our students.
+• We provide a social space happy to facilitate connecting all our students.
 Socialize with your peers – they are an important resource!

-- We provide work/meeting space: Slack, and physical space/tables
+• We can provide work/meeting space: Slack, and physical space/tables

 4) Contact us